sajibsrs/notes-on-go/docs/slice.md

 slc = append(slc, 4)
 ```

-*Note: If you try to add more elements than it's length with array method, it will result in an error.*
+*Note: If you try to add more elements than it's length with array method, it will result in an error.
+But you can use `append` as much as you want.*

 ```go
 slc := []int{}